ABOUT MAD DOGS

 Your registration will be made through our preferred partners, prestigious Hong Kong-based travel agent Jebsen Holidays.
 This means you can register with confidence and will be protected under Hong Kong's travel agent's ordinance. http://www.jebsenholidays.com/en/About-Us

-In 2009, our founder Humphrey Wilson, who was then working in accountancy, picked up a bicycle and cycled all the way from Buckingham Palace in London to Government House in Hong Kong.
+In 2009, our founder Humphrey Wilson, who fed up with accountancy, picked up a bicycle and cycled all the way from Buckingham Palace in London to Government House in Hong Kong.
 He experienced unimaginable adventures in ten months across 22 countries.
 When he finished, having settled into a new life in HK, he became sad that more people do not feel they can undertake a similar adventure challenge.

 He wanted others to experience the same satisfaction of using the human body to travel an extraordinarily long way but knew that for most people, it is unrealistic to take more than a week off.
 Then came an epiphany.
 If the cycling is planned and supported, longer distances can be covered each day and over a week, provided a lot of doggedness, grit and determination, an extraordinary feat is accomplished – one which, like Humphrey’s original ride, truly sets a Mad Dog apart from his or her peers.